beardedsakimonkey/SoundClaude/README.md

 its registration with macOS.
 Quit and reopen the app to use the updated icon.
 If the Dock or app switcher still shows the old icon, run `killall Dock` to restart the Dock and refresh its display.

-## Queues and likes

-Enter a query in the search field at the top of the sidebar and press Return.
-Search starts with tracks.
-Switch to Playlists or Users in the results view, and use Load More to fetch another page.
-Playing a track starts a search results queue.

-History loads up to 25 distinct recently played tracks from your SoundCloud account, newest first.
-Use Refresh History to update the list.
-The API does not provide older pages.
-Tracks unavailable for app playback are omitted.

-Comments appear below the track description, with related tracks in the right column.
-Click the comment count to scroll to the comments.
-Comments show authors, dates, and track timestamps when available.
-Select an author to open their profile, or use Load More to fetch the next page.
-Write a comment above the list and select Post Comment to publish it.
-Failed posts keep your draft so you can try again.

-Next and Previous use the list that started playback.
-Feed, artist, repost, playlist, and related queues fetch another page when sequential playback reaches the end of the loaded tracks.
-Selecting a known track updates the player before its stream URL resolves.
-The next queued track's waveform and artwork load ahead of time; audio still needs stream resolution and buffering.
-Enabling shuffle immediately shuffles the loaded tracks, with the current track first.
-Track Queue shows this playback order, and Next and Previous follow it without reshuffling.
-Turning shuffle off restores the order from before shuffle was enabled.
-Shuffle does not fetch an entire artist catalog.
-Likes shuffle uses the local library while sync runs in the background, adding new likes at the end.

-Open Track Queue with the footer button or Q. It slides up above the footer at the bottom right and stays open while you use shuffle and the other playback controls.
-Close it with its close button, Q, or Escape.
-Drag a row by its handle to change the playback order.
-Moving a track keeps the current track playing and leaves shuffle enabled if it is on.
-The displayed order, including changes made while shuffled, is saved for the next launch.
-Likes refreshes keep this order and add new likes at the end of the queue.

-The likes cache stores metadata as atomic JSON files in `~/Library/Application Support/SoundClaude/Likes/`, separately for each account.
-It contains no audio or resolved stream URLs.
-The first import saves each page;
-an interrupted import resumes from its saved continuation.
-Later visits fetch the newest pages until they overlap the cache.
-Local like changes are saved immediately.
-Likes removed on another device can remain cached until a sync reaches the end of the remote list, because the API has no incremental change feed.
-Sign-out clears memory and playback state, and retains the account-specific cache for the next login.

-The feed cache saves activity metadata in account-specific atomic JSON files in `~/Library/Application Support/SoundClaude/Feed/`.
-Opening Feed restores saved items, then refreshes from the newest page until it reaches the saved feed.
-Older pages are saved as you scroll, including the continuation for the next visit.
-Refresh Feed checks for new items on demand.
-Failed requests keep the saved snapshot available.
-A complete refresh removes entries no longer returned by the API; older entries can remain until that part of the feed is refreshed.
-Sign-out clears memory and retains each account's cache.
-This stores metadata only;
-playback still needs a network connection.

-The playlist cache uses the same account-specific atomic JSON storage in `~/Library/Application Support/SoundClaude/Playlists/`.
-The sidebar restores its saved list before refreshing.
-Opening a playlist restores its saved details and tracks, then fetches all current pages to detect removals and order changes.
-Complete snapshots stay visible if refresh fails.
-Initial imports save each page;
-interrupted imports restart from the first page on the next visit.
-Only playlists you open have their tracks cached.
-Sign-out clears memory and retains the cache.
-This stores metadata only; playback still needs a network connection.

-Run the regression suites with `make test`.